SwisscoastAG/HLiquity/README.md

 The HLQT produced in this issuance event is shared between depositors, in proportion to their deposit sizes.

-To efficiently and accurately track HLQT gains for depositors and front ends as deposits decrease over time from liquidations, we re-use the [algorithm for rewards from a compounding, decreasing stake](https://github.com/liquity/dev/blob/main/packages/contracts/mathProofs/Scalable%20Compounding%20Stability%20Pool%20Deposits.pdf).
+To efficiently and accurately track HLQT gains for depositors and front ends as deposits decrease over time from liquidations.
 It is the same algorithm used for the HBAR gain from liquidations.

 The same product `P` is used, and a sum `G` is used to track HLQT rewards, and each deposit gets a new snapshot of `P` and `G` when it is updated.